Best Ping Irons 2024

 In terms of the looks down behind the ball, Ping has done an excellent job.
 The dimensions are just about spot on and will really appeal to players who have gamed blades over the years.
 The top line is nice and thin, with the blade length compact without being intimidating.
 They really frame the ball beautifully and, importantly, the offset is very minimal, although it does appear to increase gradually as you head up into the longer irons.

-In terms of the performance, we really cannot fault these irons and, when it comes to strike, they are perhaps on the firmer end of the spectrum.
+In terms of the performance, I really cannot fault these irons and, when it comes to strike, they are perhaps on the firmer end of the spectrum.
 Notably, imperfect strikes are certainly flagged up from a feel perspective, but again, this is a plus for us, as better players tend to crave this feedback as long as it isn’t punished too harshly in performance - which it isn't.

 Best blade